 I think all beekeepers can now agree that Varroa mites are a threat to honey bees.
 They reproduce at a phenomenal rate and spread diseases like Deformed Wing Virus.
 There are many schools of thought on how to treat, but an important step, no matter what treatment method you prefer, is to know the ratio of mites to bees.
 It’s not difficult to assess and takes less than 10 minutes.
-Watch my video on how to do a sugar roll.

 Collect a sample of bees: Select a brood frame with plenty of bees.
 If the queen is on the frame, either select another frame or carefully move her to another frame.
 With a sharp rap, knock the bees into the plastic tub and put the lid on.
 Put the frame back in the hive and move the tub of bees to your work area.